Margin vs Padding: How They Differ & How to Use Them in Your Store

-Margins and padding have an effect on how your page looks on various devices, which is why you can easily switch between screen sizes in the editor to see how elements respond.
+Margins and padding affect how your page looks on various devices, which is why you can easily switch between screen sizes in the editor to see how elements respond.

 In this article on mobile responsiveness, we touch on the use of “auto” margins for responsively centering elements and the use of percentages over px for side margins and padding to create flexible spacing.